 When you start learning about email marketing, or even if you have been sending marketing emails for a while, it can be tricky to understand the marketing lingo and all the technical terms.
-Thus, we have compiled a glossary of popular email marketing terms to make it easy for you to learn and understand this professional jargon.
+Thus, we have compiled a list of email marketing terminology, consisting of popular email marketing terms, to make it easy for you to learn and understand this professional jargon.
 You can come back to it any time to cross-reference a word or a phrase you are unsure of.

 Popular Email Marketing Terms and Phrases

 A/B testing – also called multivariate testing or split testing – is a way to test different elements in one email campaign.
 It is a recommended practice to help you optimize your emails as well as learn more about your email recipients.
 Here’s a good introduction to A/B testing.

 Abuse complaint – occurs when someone marks your email as spam.

 ALT-tag – also referred to as ALT-text.
 It is a coded text that describes the image.
 Amongst many reasons why you should have them in your emails, remember that they are beneficial for accessibility purposes and also for users trying to view your email offline because the pre-determined ALT-text is displayed instead of the non-showing image.